-One of the common arguments in software libre communities is a struggle about the terms “Open Source” and “Free (as in freedom) Software”.
+One of the common arguments in free software communities is a struggle about the terms “Open Source” and “Free (as in freedom) Software”.

 I always say that the point of our work is to spread knowledge about the four essential freedoms.
 I still believe that calling a software that respects the essential four freedoms “open source” is wrong but that’s not what I would argue over.

-Recently, on FSF Community Team, there was a struggle about FSF ways to spread and work about software libre.
+Recently, on FSF Community Team, there was a struggle about FSF ways to spread and work about free software.
 What I believe is that FSF and GNU are working more fundamentally.
-I believe FSF and GNU are top leaders in the matter of software libre and it’s not their job to do technical and detailed work.
+I believe FSF and GNU are top leaders in the matter of free software and it’s not their job to do technical and detailed work.

 I believe what they should do is to guide the community.
 I don’t see them as owners of the communities, I only look at them as leaders.
 For sure, their opinions may be different with the community sometimes but it’s completely normal.